Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 }
 ```

 We stop our search as soon as we get the **high** value that we know for sure is greater than `DecodeFreq` because `DecodeFreq < high`.
 We can’t stop loop as soon as we found our low range because the frequency of the next values can be 0.
 In this case, CDF[low] will stay the same until we loop over them.
 That’s why we need to be sure that this symbol has non zero counter and it fits in our range at all.
-Of course, minimal counter that symbol can have now is 1, but this need to know for the future.
+Of course, minimal counter that symbol can have now is 1 and this will not be the case, but this important to understand for the future.

 | name  |   H   | file size | compr. size |  bpb  |